ChicoState/UX-BudgetTravel/phaseI/README.md

 ### Discoveries:

 #### Customer Support Deficiency:
-When workin on the competitive analysis highlighted a lack in the customer support offerings of our competitors.
+When working on the competitive analysis highlighted a lack in the customer support offerings of our competitors.
 Users faced challenges in reaching representatives and getting help resolving issues.
-This discovery suggests that most users wants a reliable support system when they encounter problems during their trip planning journey.
+This discovery suggests that most users want a reliable support system when they encounter problems during their trip-planning journey.

 #### Booking Reliability Issues:
 Another finding from our research was that some competitors had encountered issues related to canceled flights or reservations leading to user frustration.
-This dicovery lets us know that users want to make sure that their bookings will be safe and trustworthy and that they will receive help or a message if any type of cancellations or issues were to occurr.
+This discovery lets us know that users want to make sure that their bookings will be safe and trustworthy and that they will receive help or a message if any type of cancellations or issues were to occur.

 #### User-Centered Approach:
 The creation of personas and scenarios allowed us to take a user-centered approach to design.
 It showed us the different needs and preferences of some potential users.

-### Recomendations:
+### Recommendations:

 #### Enhance Customer Support:
 Based on the findings, we would like to develop a user-friendly customer support system.
 Offering help support and to make sure that our users can easily find and access customer support.

 #### Ensure Booking Reliability:
-Based on the findings if we want build trust and reliability we will need to improve the booking and reservation processes.
+Based on the findings if we want to build trust and reliability we will need to improve the booking and reservation processes.
 Create a clear and helpful communication channel to notify our users of any changes or cancellations and to make sure that we give the users a user-friendly refund policy.

 #### Personalization and Customization:
 Utilize the personas and scenarios to design features for the various user goals we created.
 Make sure that we have personalization options that will allow our users to set their unique travel preferences, budgets, and trip styles.

 These recommendations will help us shape our future work for Budget Travel.
-We will make sure that we are able to give the users something they want a and need and will be able to give customer support and bokking trust.
+We will make sure that we are able to give the users something they want and need and will be able to give customer support and bokking trust.